A Vigorous Defense Against Assault Charges

 You Need Our Criminal Defense Lawyers

 The range of punishment for an assaultive offense is quite large.
 If you are charged with causing serious bodily injury to someone or of using a deadly weapon during the act it becomes a second-degree felony, which carries a possible punishment of up to 20 years in prison and/or a $10,000 fine.
 A knowledgeable, aggressive and experienced criminal defense attorney could be the difference between slight or severe punishment.
-At our offices in Conroe, we are convenient to Houston and surrounding areas.
-Call 281-524-6979 or reach out online for a free consultation today.
+We are currently serving Montgomery County, Harris County, Walker County, and Grimes County.
+Call (936) 539-1011 to schedule your free consultation with a GCH Lawyer.